-Water required for the construction or operation of the portion of the project in the Central Subsection, regardless of the alternative, is reasonably assumed to be provided by agencies such as wholesale water and retail domestic potable water agencies that serve the area (Table 4).
+Water required for the construction or operation of the portion of the project in the Central Subsection, regardless of the alternative, is reasonably assumed to be provided by agencies such as wholesale water and retail domestic potable water agencies that serve the area (Table 5).
 None of this water would be drawn from natural water sources in the ANF.
 The water demand analysis prepared for project construction and operation does not take into account the potential need for supplemental water to address hydrologic impacts within the ANF, as discussed in the AMMP and this analysis.

-Without construction of the high-speed rail project, water providers predict that sufficient water supplies would be available to meet demands in 2020, assuming normal water year conditions.
-However, in the event of single or multiple dry year conditions, demands would exceed supplies in 2020 (Table 5).
+Without construction of the high-speed rail project, water providers predict that sufficient water supplies would be available to meet demands in 2020, assuming normal water year conditions and multiple dry years, depending on the provider.
+However, in the event of single or multiple dry year conditions, demands would exceed supplies in 2020 (Table 6).
 Additional water supplies would be needed to meet demands under such conditions, with or without construction of the project.
 Without the allocation of additional water during dry years there may not be water supplies available from these providers for AMMP purposes.

 Water for construction would be delivered by domestic and wholesale providers to construction sites (primarily portal and adit locations) via pipelines that would be constructed as part of the project.
-These pipelines have been incorporated into the project footprint and have been evaluated in the impact analysis (See various Admin Draft EIR/EIS chapters).
-Many of the portal and adit locations where domestic and wholesale water supplies would be piped in for construction are either within or near the ANF and SGMNM.
+These pipelines have been incorporated into the project footprint and have been evaluated in the impact analysis (See various Draft EIR/EIS chapters).
+Many of the portal and adit locations where domestic and wholesale water supplies would be piped in for construction are either within or near the ANF.
 These sources would be relatively close to Risk Areas that may require supplemental water pursuant to the AMMP.

-Table 4 Water Distributors and Suppliers in the Central Subsection and Maintenance Facility Resource Study Area
+Table 6 Water Distributors and Suppliers in the Central Subsection and Maintenance Facility Resource Study Area

-Water Agency Agency Activ vity Sources of Service Average Maximum Average Applicable Retail Domestic Potable Water Wholesale Water Water Treatment Recycled Water Groundwater Management Water Supply Area (square mile) Daily Demand (mgd) Day Demand (mgd) Annual Demand (ac-ft/yr) Subsections Antelope Valley-East Kern Water Agency Х Х State Water Project 2,300 47.6 83.3 56,400 Central Subsection (all Six Build Alternatives) Castaic Lake Water Agency X X X State Water Project 195 38.0 67.0 45,000 Central Subsection (Refined SR14/SR14A Build Alternative) Santa Clarita Water Division Х Х Castaic Lake Water Agency Saugus Formation and Alluvial Aquifer Buena Vista Water Storage 50 12.6 24.9 24,558 Central Subsection (Refined SR14/SR14A Build Alternative) Los Angeles County Waterworks District 37, Acton Х Х Х Х Metropolitan Water DistrictLos Angeles AqueductCentral Basin 473 N/A N/A 659,000 Central Subsection (all Six Build Alternatives)
+Water Agency Agency Activ vity Sources of Service Average Maximum Average Applicable Retail Domestic Potable Water Wholesale Water Water Treatment Recycled Water Groundwater Management Water Supply Area (square mile) Daily Demand (mgd) Day Demand (mgd) Annual Demand (ac-ft/yr) Subsections Antelope Valley-East Kern Water Agency Х Х X N/A X State Water ProjectAntelope Valley Groundwater Basin 2,400 54.921 N/A 60,234 Central Subsection (all Six Build Alternatives) Castaic Lake Water Agency N/A X X X N/A State Water Project 195 38.0 67.0 45,000 Central Subsection (Refined SR14/SR14A Build Alternative) Santa Clarita Water Division Х N/A N/A N/A Х Castaic Lake Water Agenc Saugus Formation an Alluvial Aquif Buena Vista Water Storag d er 12.6 24.9 24,558 Central Subsection (Refined SR14/SR14A Build Alternative) Los Angeles County Waterworks District 37, Acton Х N/A X X X Los Angeles Aqueduct Central Basir Antelope Valley-East Kern Water Agency 3 local municipal we N/A N/A 2,200 Central Subsection (all Six Build Alternatives)